MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-09-17-mech-interp-part-1-mlp-analysis.markdown

 "One day, Lucy asks Tom: "I am looking for a banana but I can't find it".
 Tom says: "Don't", which is taken straight from the [TinyStories](https://arxiv.org/pdf/2305.07759.pdf) paper.

+Below you can see the attention pattern, which is being visualised by CircuitVis.

 <center>
     <iframe
         src="https://miscellaneousstuff.github.io/attention_vis.html"